redwoodjs/redwood/docs/docs/realtime.md

 # Realtime

-One of the most often asked questions of RedwoodJS before and after the launch for V1 was, “When will RedwoodJS support a realtime solution?”
+One of the most often asked questions of RedwoodJS before and after the launch of V1 was, “When will RedwoodJS support a realtime solution?”

 The answer is: **now**.